-Champions Run for Autism, the drive behind the 2018 Marathon, was born out of the need that 16 per cent of children with disabilities drop out of school due to social discrimination and lack of schools according to a 2014 study by the Ministry of Education in collaboration with Voluntary Services Overseas (VSO) Jitolee- the National Special Needs Education Survey.
+Champions Run for Autism, the drive behind the Family Group Eldoret Half Marathon, was born out of the need that 16 per cent of children with disabilities drop out of school due to social discrimination and lack of schools according to a 2014 study by the Ministry of Education in collaboration with Voluntary Services Overseas (VSO) Jitolee- the National Special Needs Education Survey.
 Global statistics indicate that 1 in 68 children have autism.

 These sad statistics emanate from the fact that society does not comprehend the emotional and physical needs of children living with autism.
 Autism is a lifelong developmental disorder that impairs the part of the brain that controls a person’s social communication, interaction and imagination and affects how a person communicates and relates with other people.

 People with Autism experience the world differently from other people.
 The Autism spectrum has a wide spectrum of abilities that include: non-verbal communication, low control of emotions, challenging behaviours, lonely children and having very specific interests.
 All people living with Autism have difficulties in the following areas:

 Difficulties in verbal and non-verbal communication, social interaction, restricted and repetitive patterns of thoughts, interests and behaviour.